Skip to content

 3. Multi-Factor Authentication (MFA)

 Multi-factor authentication (MFA) must be enabled on all accounts that access Federal Tax Information — including tax software portals, cloud storage, email, and remote desktop connections.
 The IRS has identified compromised credentials as the leading cause of data theft at tax firms.
 MFA significantly reduces this risk by requiring a second verification step beyond a password alone.
-Review our guide on two-factor authentication for tax professionals for step-by-step setup instructions for the most common platforms.
+Our guide on multi-factor authentication for small businesses provides step-by-step setup instructions for common platforms.

 4. Drive Encryption